 Without structure, meetings can be in danger of descending into passionate discussions where only the most dominant voices in the room get heard.
 To avoid this situation, implement a system that can make sure that everyone’s voice is heard.
 Mentimeter can be used in many different meeting situations in order to collect opinions and make sure that everyone’s voice is heard.

-There is not just one way to hold a meetings.
+There is not just one way to hold a meeting.
 In fact, there are dozens of different methods which have been engineered to make meetings more effective.
 If you’re feeling adventurous, try experimenting with different methods and see which ones are most effective for you!

 Technology can enhance meetings a lot.
 However, it can also be a distraction and reduce the effectiveness of the meeting.
 Ensure that your business meetings are effective as they can be by removing any unnecessary tech.
 You can let your meeting participants know what they need to bring by adding a note in the meeting agenda such as: “No laptops, but please bring your smartphone for voting with Mentimeter”.